 - Thoroughly mix in coconut flour.

-- Chop the cranberries (I used my magic bullet) and then fold them into the
+- Chop the cranberries (a mini food processor works well) and then fold them into the batter.

-- Grease a mini-muffin pan really well (cuz if you don't they'll stick!)
+- Grease a mini muffin pan really well (if you don't they'll stick!).
+Spoon the batter into the muffin cups.

 - Let the muffins cool off.
 I know, I'm always tempted to eat things as soon as they pop out of the oven too.
 But resist the urge.
 These muffins don't taste quite right until they cool off.
 But after they've cooled off, they're oh so tasty!